Treatment algorithm

 oral folic acid replacement

-Ruling out vitamin B12 (cobalamin) deficiency is important because initiation of folic acid therapy may mask neurological manifestations of underlying vitamin B12 deficiency.
+Ruling out vitamin B12 (cobalamin) deficiency is important.
+Initiation of folic acid therapy may resolve the haematological manifestations of vitamin B12 deficiency, but allow the neurological manifestations of underlying vitamin B12 deficiency to progress.

-In states of severe megaloblastic anaemia where it is essential to initiate therapy immediately, concomitant folic acid and vitamin B12 should be given.
-Tests for vitamin B12 deficiency should be ordered, in addition to those for folate deficiency.
-Test results determine subsequent therapy.
+In severe megaloblastic anaemia where it is essential to initiate therapy immediately, concomitant folic acid and vitamin B12 should be given (until vitamin B12 testing is undertaken).
+Vitamin B12 and folate status determine subsequent therapy.

 Primary options